Post-truth politics: History of terminology

 The term "post-truth politics" may have originally been coined by the blogger David Roberts in a blog post for Grist on 1 April 2010.
 Roberts defined it as "a political culture in which politics (public opinion and media narratives) have become almost entirely disconnected from policy (the substance of legislation)".
 Post truth was used by philosopher Joseph Heath to describe the 2014 Ontario election.
 The term became widespread during the campaigns for the 2016 presidential election in the United States and for the 2016 "Brexit" referendum on membership in the European Union in the United Kingdom.
+Following this, some scholars use the term "post-truth situation" to refer to such "a situation in society and politics, in which the boundary between truth and untruth is erased, facts and related narratives are purposefully produced, emotions are more important than knowledge and the actors of social or political life do not care for truth, proof and evidence".

 Concepts

 Information disorder has been proposed as an umbrella term for the wide variety of poor or false information being used for political purposes in post-truth politics.